graalvm/workshops/vscode-tools-for-micronaut/README.md

 ### Geberate OCI policy statements

-TODO
+The final step in the OCI tools story is moving your code to the cloud.

 ## Summary

 We hope you have enjoyed this lab and learnt a few things along the way.
-You have seen the variety of benefits offered by the Tools for Micronaut extension.
-These include:
+Although we have only touched upon what is possible with the Tools for Micronaut you have seen some of the variety of benefits offered, which include:

 * The ability to monitor and manage you rapplication from within VS Code.
 * Easy code creation for a host of mundane tasks.
 * Easily connecting to and working with databases.
-* Creating complete REST APIs from existing database schemas with
+* Creating complete REST APIs from existing database schemas.
+* Intuitive support for calling REST APIs.
+* Profiling and solving performance problems.
+* Easy integration with OCI Cloud assets and resources.

+Thanks for taking the time to do this lab!

 Micronaut® is a registered trademark of Object Computing, Inc. Use is for referential purposes and does not imply any endorsement or affiliation with any third-party product.